-Members of Civitan Club were looking forth in being good citizens to one of the local public elementary school, and have acted so by donating a brand new classroom technology to the school recently.
+Members of Civitan Club were looking forth on being good citizens by helping one of the local public elementary schools and have thus acted so by donating a brand new classroom technology to the school recently.
 Vizitech’s zSpace, a virtual reality 3D desktop, has delivered a new immersive way of learning for students at the Blandy Hills Elementary.
-This interactive technology enables lifting things such as robotic arms, insects and human hearts off computer screen, offering students to analyse them from all sides by wearing 3D glasses, learning the operation of those things.
+This interactive technology enables lifting things such as robotic arms, insects and human hearts off computer screen, offering students to analyze them from all sides by wearing 3D glasses, learning the operation of those things.

-President of local Civitans, Cindy Hillsman, works for Vizitech, presenting company’s technology to the school systems.
-Many depict interest, but the high cost- approximately ten times than that of regular desktop- renders difficulty in deciding for its adoption.
+President of the local Civitans, Cindy Hillsman, works for Vizitech, presenting company’s technology to the school systems.
+Many depict interest, but the high cost- approximately ten times than that of a regular desktop- renders difficulty in deciding for its adoption.
 However, local Civitans have taken the responsibility of gathering funds and generously donating to Blandy Hills Elementary.
-With only seventeen members, the Civitans of course knew the difficulty of raising funds necessary for zSpace learning device, which made them turn to state chapter seeking help.
+With only seventeen members, the Civitans, of course, knew the difficulty of raising funds necessary for zSpace learning device, which made them turn to state chapter seeking help.

 As local Civitan Club treasurer, Darrell Black went forth to Civitan state winter meeting, presenting to executive council to discern the possibility of receiving matching funds.
 The presentation comprised of statistics such as poverty level, number of special needs students, and minority rate in the school.
 Benefits of the technology for special needs kids was a primary factor that led the local Civitans in choosing the equipment.
 Black received a thumbs up from state executive council, and local chapter moved ahead with the purchase.

 What are the hurdles that the Civitans might have faced?